brimdata/zed/docs/lake/design.md

 as long as the data is not deleted.

 When multiple commits are given to commit, they are automatically squashed into a new commit.
-The old messsage fields are lost and must be replaced by a new message.
+The old message fields are lost and must be replaced by a new message.
 Since this is typically driven with automation we do not yet have an edit cycle like `git commit` offers to merge squashed commit messages into the new messages via an editor.